vamshikuda/mini_finance/README.md

 ---

 ## **📌 What You Will Learn?**
-By working on this project, you will practice **Git & GitHub in real-world workflows**, including:
+This project demonstrates Git operations like clone, pull, push, PR—a hands-on Mini-Finance tool By working on this project, you will practice **Git & GitHub in real-world workflows**, including:

 🔹 **Cloning a Repository** – Work with remote repositories on GitHub.